All Episodes

 That's all I'm talking about.

-By getting rid of your self-interest, your self-respect, and holding your best interest at heart.
+By getting rid of your self-interest, your self-respect, and holding your best interests at heart.

-Your best interests do not coincide with your governments.
+Your best interests do not coincide with your governments, especially now, back after this.

 People have been waiting a long time.